emcode/AssetAliases/README.md

 Forced refreshing of browser cache
 -----

-You can also configure version string that will be added at the end of assets path.
-You can change this sting after updating content of your asset files.
+You can also configure version string that will be appended to the end of asset path.
+You can change this string after updating content of your asset files.
 That way you can force browser to download new assets instead of using previously cached styles or scripts.
 ```php